 Proposals received by the deadline will be evaluated using the multi-step review process.
 An overview of the administrative review and technical review criteria are described in this section.
 All eligible and complete applications will be evaluated and scored by technical reviewers.
 Technical reviewers will independently score proposals in accordance with the evaluation criteria below.
-Engineering-Geologic review will be completed on Planning and Implementation projects where engineering design or geologic investigation are included.
-Applicants will be notified if/when the project will be considered by CRGP.
+Engineering-Geologic review will be completed on projects where engineering design or geologic investigation are included.